DevAgnihotri/MCA_Notes/Sem_3/CN/Unit_4.md

 ### OPEN-LOOP CONGESTION CONTROL TECHNIQUES (RADWA)

-*(Congestion is prevented before it happens)*
+_(Congestion is prevented before it happens)_

 #### 1. Retransmission Policy

-* Lost packets are retransmitted carefully.
+- Lost packets are retransmitted carefully.
-* Avoids sending too many duplicate packets.
+- Avoids sending too many duplicate packets.

 #### 2. Window Policy

-* Limits the amount of data sent at one time.
+- Limits the amount of data sent at one time.
-* Prevents network overload.
+- Prevents network overload.

 #### 3. Acknowledgement Policy

-* Uses delayed or compressed acknowledgements.
+- Uses delayed or compressed acknowledgements.
-* Reduces number of acknowledgement packets.
+- Reduces number of acknowledgement packets.

 #### 4. Discarding Policy

-* Routers drop less important packets when busy.
+- Routers drop less important packets when busy.
-* Helps control congestion early.
+- Helps control congestion early.

 #### 5. Admission Policy

-* New connections are not allowed when network is full.
+- New connections are not allowed when network is full.
-* Prevents congestion before it starts.
+- Prevents congestion before it starts.

 ---

-### CLOSED-LOOP CONGESTION CONTROL TECHNIQUES
+### CLOSED-LOOP CONGESTION CONTROL TECHNIQUES (BICE)

-*(Congestion is detected and then controlled)*
+_(Congestion is detected and then controlled)_

 #### 1. Backpressure

-* Congested router tells previous router to slow down.
+- Congested router tells previous router to slow down.
-* Traffic is reduced step by step.
+- Traffic is reduced step by step.

 ### 2. Choke Packet

-* Router sends a warning message to sender.
+- Router sends a choke packet to sender.
-* Sender reduces sending rate.
+- Data transfer is stopped from the Sender.

 ### 3. Implicit Signaling

-* Sender guesses congestion by packet loss or delay.
+- Sender guesses congestion by packet loss or delay.
-* No direct message is sent.
+- No direct message is sent.

 ### 4. Explicit Signaling

-* Router directly informs sender about congestion.
+- Router sends a signal to inform sender about congestion.
-* Sender immediately controls data rate.
+- Sender immediately controls data rate.

----

-### Easy Memory Line 🧠

-**Open-Loop = Prevent first**
-**Closed-Loop = Detect and control**

 ---